2010 Tonight Show conflict: Losing Leno (2005–2008)

-Zucker's last resort for Leno was a nightly 10 pm program.
+Zucker's last resort for Leno was a nightly 10:00 pm program.
 He imagined a nightly Leno show in that timeslot could perhaps turn around NBC's primetime ratings decline.
-On December 8, 2008, Leno verbally agreed to stay at the network—producing a nightly 10 pm variety show titled The Jay Leno Show—and phoned ABC and Fox to inform them.
+On December 8, 2008, Leno verbally agreed to stay at the network—producing a nightly 10:00 pm variety show titled The Jay Leno Show—and phoned ABC and Fox to inform them.
 Zucker and Ludwin planned to meet with O'Brien later to explain the deal, but as word leaked out to The New York Times, they decided to meet with him directly following that night's show.
 Following the meeting, Ross and O'Brien met with writers and mulled over the decision.
 O'Brien instantly felt uneasy, but as he was still in essence receiving The Tonight Show, he remained calm.
-The final Late Night with Conan O'Brien episode aired on February 20, 2009, followed by The Tonight Show with Jay Leno on May 29.
+The final episode of Late Night with Conan O'Brien aired on February 20, 2009, followed by The Tonight Show with Jay Leno on May 29.
 Much of O'Brien's entire staff moved cross-country to Los Angeles to prepare his version of The Tonight Show.
 He and his staff threw themselves into developing the program, but remained concerned regarding NBC's commitment to the new Tonight Show incarnation.
 Meanwhile, senior-level executives at NBC predicted that Leno's show would be roundly beaten by hour-long dramas on competing networks and cable, dooming the network's experiment.

+In announcing his 10 pm show on The Tonight Show, Leno said, "People are asking me, 'What are you going to do after the last show?
+Are you going to go on vacation?'
+This kind of stuff.
+Actually, I'm going to a secluded spot where no one can find me: NBC primetime.
+As most of you know, we're not really leaving.
+We're coming back at 10 o'clock in September.
+It's a gamble.
+It's a gamble.
+I'm betting everything that NBC will still be around in 3 months!
+That is not a given!"